It's Been A Long And Winding Road

 In early 2008, I went on my first photography workshop with Jess Lee, www.jessleephotos.com.
 I went with him to Yellowstone National Park during the winter armed with my new Canon 1Ds Mark III 21 megapixel camera, a 600mm telephoto lens, and a Gitzo tripod.
 Yeah, now I was ready.
 Jess was a great instructor and the real education began.
 I tried to act like I knew what I was doing, but I think he knew better.
 We remain great friends, today and have gone to many amazing locations.

 The following years saw a lot of wildlife photography.
 My skills improved quickly and I thoroughly enjoyed learning how to find and photograph wildlife.
 From small birds and little Pika to large Alaskan grizzly bears and moose, I was shooting it all.
 Every minute of it was a blast.

 Wildlife photography generally requires that you go to locations where the wildlife is used to the presence of people.
 This resulted in returning to many of the same locations.
 I would occasionally slip in a landscape photo on my wildlife trips.
 They weren’t the greatest photos, but I would get far more interest in these photos than from any of the wildlife photos.
-This, combined with there were so many more places I could go for landscape photography, resulted in a shift in focus to landscapes.
+This, combined with there were so many more places I could go for landscape photography, resulted in a shift in focus beginning in 2012 to landscapes.